Romain Perraud

-Romain Paul Jean-Michel Perraud (born 22 September 1997) is a French professional footballer who plays as a left-back for Premier League club Southampton.
-He previously played for Nice and Brest.
+Romain Paul Jean-Michel Perraud (born 22 September 1997) is a French professional footballer who plays as a left-back for Ligue 1 club Lille.

 Club career

 Early career

-Born in Toulouse in 1997, Perraud began his youth career with local side, Blagnac FC in 2007.
-He left in 2008 to join his hometown club Toulouse Fontaines Club, before moving on to US Colomiers Football in 2009.
+Born in Toulouse in 1997, Perraud began his youth career with local side, Blagnac in 2007.
+He left in 2008 to join his hometown club Toulouse Fontaines Club, before moving on to US Colomiers in 2009.

 Nice

-In 2014, Perraud joined OGC Nice's youth team from US Colomiers Football.
+In 2014, Perraud joined Nice's youth team from US Colomiers Football.
 Two years later, he joined the club's senior ranks.
-On 8 December 2016, Perraud made his senior debut for Nice in the 6th matchday of the 2016–17 UEFA Europa League against FC Krasnodar at Allianz Riviera, playing the full match.
+On 8 December 2016, Perraud made his senior debut for Nice in the 6th matchday of the 2016–17 UEFA Europa League against Krasnodar at Allianz Riviera, playing the full match.

-Loan to Paris FC
+Paris FC (loan)

 In August 2018, Perraud signed a season-long loan with Paris FC.
-On 14 September 2018, he made his first appearance for the club in a 0–0 draw with AC Ajaccio.
-On 22 September 2018, Perraud scored his first goal for Paris FC after a 2–1 win against FC Metz.
+On 14 September 2018, he made his first appearance for the club in a 0–0 draw with Ajaccio.
+On 22 September 2018, Perraud scored his first goal for Paris FC after a 2–1 win against Metz.

 Brest

-On 17 July 2019, Perraud signed a four-year deal with Brest.
+In August 2019, Perraud signed a four-year deal with Brest.
 On 10 August 2019, he made his first appearance for the club in a 1–1 draw against Toulouse.
 On 13 September 2020, Perraud scored his first goal for Brest in a 2–0 victory over Dijon.

 Southampton

 On 2 July 2021, Perraud signed a four-year contract with Southampton for an undisclosed fee.
 On 14 August 2021, he made his first Premier League appearance for Southampton in a 3–1 defeat to Everton.
-On 2 March 2022, Perraud scored his first professional goal for Southampton with a 30 yard drive in a 3–1 FA Cup victory against West Ham.
+On 2 March 2022, Perraud scored his first professional goal for Southampton with a 30-yard drive in a 3–1 FA Cup victory against West Ham.

+During the 2022–23 season, Perraud scored his first Premier League goal in a 1–1 draw against West Ham.
+On 6 November 2022, he scored in a 1–4 defeat against Newcastle.
+Perraud scored a brace on 28 January 2023 in a 2–1 FA Cup victory against Blackpool.
+After sustaining an ankle injury during a 0–1 defeat to Bournemouth on 27 April 2023, Perraud was ruled out for the remainder of the season.

+Nice (loan)

+On 28 August 2023, Perraud returned to Nice on a season-long loan with an option to buy.

+Betis

+On 24 June 2024, Perraud signed for La Liga side Real Betis effective from 1 July.

+Lille

+On 8 August 2025, Perraud returned to France after signing a three-year contract with Lille.